davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.bankers/index.md

 }
 ```

-In each iteration of your loop, you should be printing out which thread was chosen to run and the contents of the Work vector (for grading).
-If all threads can finish, then you should print `SAFE`.
-The sequence of the simulated execution of threads is a "safe schedule."
+If all threads can finish, then you should print `SAFE`, followed by a "safe schedule", that is, the sequence of the simulated execution of threads such that all threads can finish.
 You just need to print one safe schedule for full credit.
-If the state is determined `UNSAFE`, then further print out the current Need matrix.
+If the state is determined `UNSAFE`, then further print out the threads that can't finish.
 Example outputs found below.

 #### Example SAFE Output